But it first started with "Colonial Pine," a rather large error. It was much too light! Yikes!

 Meet...
 Charlie.
 Charlie kept me company in the barn today.

+He's a 1969 Jeep CJ5.
+He has a Buick Dauntless V6 cylinder engine.
 I have no idea what that means, but as per my sweet hubs that's freakin' fantastic.

 He got bit by the Jeep bug when I got Betsy.
 Charlie has seen better days, but he's still extremely cool.